MS in Arts Administration

 Group A: Required courses

-- MET AR 690 The Art World—should be completed within the first two semesters
+- MET AR 690 The Art World—should be completed in the first semester

 - MET AR 750 Financial Management for Nonprofits

-- MET AR 778 Legal Issues in Arts Administration—should be completed within the first two semesters
+- MET AR 778 Legal Issues in Arts Administration (prereq: MET AR 690)

 - MET AR 802 Internship in Arts Administration I (2 cr)—usually taken in the next-to-last semester